-1 in 5 Canadians experience a mental illness and/or an addiction in any given year.
+1 in 5 Canadians experience a mental health or addiction problem in any given year.
 Yet stigma still exists and often stands in the way of important conversations.

 Stories are the lifeblood of our work.
 We’ve all been touched by mental illness and have a story we can share.
 Stories engage and inspire in ways that statistics cannot.
 Stories motivate people to take action.

 We invite you to take this opportunity to explain why b4stage4 matters to you.
-We have the data, we know the statistics and the numbers, but this campaign is about so much more than that.
+We have the data, the statistics, the numbers, but this campaign is about so much more than that.
 It’s about hope, and how our lives are impacted by the people and systems around us.